 Candidates will be notified of selection for initial interviews

-We will notify selected candidates of the decision to move forward in the selection process
+We will notify selected candidates of the decision to move forward as Fellows Finalists,

 First Day of Orientation